How do I back up my WordPress website? 4 essential methods

 In the following discussion on this website blog, I’ll introduce some methods to set up backups for your site.
 I’ll highlight my experiences with Duplicator Pro and WPvivid backup services, which have served me well.
 UpdraftPlus plugin is another apt solution for frequent, automatic backups, freeing up valuable server resources while offering a safety net against unexpected incidents.

 The first way to back up WordPress is through your hosting account.
-This method employs a backup system that enables you to save a copy of your website as it exists on the server.
+This method uses a backup system that saves a copy of your website as it exists on the server.
 This comprehensive backup can include all of your files and your database.
-You’ll need to access the admin panel of your hosting account and look for the backup tool.
-The process of creating a backup will vary based on your host, but most have simple, guided processes.
+You’ll need to access the admin panel for your hosting account and locate the backup tool.
+The process of creating a backup will vary by host, but most offer simple, guided processes.

 Web host backups are an essential feature offered by any good hosting company.
 If your hosting company integrates with a control panel like CPanel, you’ll have easy access to the backup option.
 For instance, Siteground employs its own Site tools with a backup feature.
 Furthermore, all hosting companies provide multiple backups, which means you can restore from an older backup if required.